fbarraquand/predatorpreyDynamics_wFRdata/README.md

 * There can be change in several orders of magnitude in the eigenvalues (e.g. from $10^3$ to $10^{-2}$).
 Does this mean I should consider everyting below 2 orders of magnitude from the max to zero?
 In which case there would not be full rank matrices...
 Or switch to symbolic computation, but if I can avoid that I'd rather do so...

+* NB Important: the fact that the "basic" parameter set is identifiable may be due to the fact that it exhibits fluctuation when noise is added, which in turn might be due to a pair of complex eigenvalues -- dampened oscillations to equilibrium.
+To check.
+Although we have r=2 so the basic prey model might exhibit dampening oscillations as well.
+A Jacobian computation might be really needed!